Autism Diagnostic Interview: Content areas

 The first section of the interview is used to assess the quality of social interaction and includes questions about emotional sharing, offering and seeking comfort, social smiling, and responding to other children.
 The communication and language behavioral section investigates stereotyped utterances, pronoun reversal, and social usage of language.
 Stereotyped utterances are the few words or sounds that the individual uses and repeats most often.
 The restricted and repetitive behaviors section includes questions about unusual preoccupations, hand and finger mannerisms, and unusual sensory interests.
-Finally, the assessment contains questions about behaviors such as self-injury, aggression, and over activity which would help in developing treatment plans.
+Finally, the assessment contains questions about behaviors such as self-injury, aggression, and overactivity which would help in developing treatment plans.

 Scoring

 After the interview is completed, the interviewer determines a rating score for each question based on their evaluation of the caregiver's response.